kcappieg/grunt-sfdc-package-builder/README.md

 #### Extensions
 It is unclear if the initial launch will include this capability, but the intention is to include local file diffing for building very targeted packages meant for deploy

-Other extensions include package-specific metadata (as in sfdx packages, not necessarily managed packages)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).